aroute/swmug-dal-24/README.md

 ⏰ 1 hour 30 minutes.

 5.1 Open a new PowerShell window and change directory.
+We are providing a short term MAS evaluation license for this workshop, which is placed on this directory.
 ```PowerShell
 cd C:\mas8
 ```